andyweiss1982/FunWithFlags/README.md

 # Fun With Flags
-* USA Flag with CSS Grid
+* Responsive American Flag with CSS Grid
 * See it at https://andyweiss1982.github.io/FunWithFlags/

 ## Proper Proportions, More or Less